fsulibpub/fsulibpub.github.io/_journals/jpss.md

 ---
 layout: default
-title: "Journal of Postsecondary Success"
+title: "Journal of Postsecondary Student Success"
 description: "The Journal of Postsecondary Student Success (JPSS) is an open-access, interdisciplinary journal that publishes peer-reviewed research, editorials, and practitioner reports related to student success in higher education."
 permalink: /journals/jpss/
 image: journals/journalJPSS.png